 IFRS 10 - Consolidated Financial Statements ("IFRS 10") builds on existing principals and standards and identifies the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the parent company.
 IFRS 10 is effective for annual periods beginning on or after January 1, 2013.
-The REIT is currently evaluating the impact of IFRS 10 on its consolidated financial statements.
+IFRS 10 will not have any impact on the REIT's consolidated financial statements.